 You could always say something 10% clearer with 30 more days of thinking

-just keep editing and the email version works as an exclusive first-draft preview for subscribers ha
+just keep editing the post and the email version works as an exclusive first-draft preview for subscribers ha

 You have such a wonderful, unique, perspective on things, thank you for sharing your writing publicly.